Anne-ccl/Big-Data-Final-Earthquake-Impact-on-Housing-Prices/README.md

 2. What are the relationships between earthquake occurrences, housing prices, and geographic mobility, and how are these relationships influenced by factors such as population dynamics, medical resources,salary income, and education levels?

 ## Getting Started

-[Provide instructions on how to get started with your project, including any necessary software or data.
-Include installation instructions and any prerequisites or dependencies that are required.]

 ### Prerequisites
 To get started with this project, you will need the following: